-We welcome you to the East Aurora Montessori School, and thank you for choosing our preschool/kindergarten for your child.
+We welcome you to the East Aurora Montessori School, and thank you for considering our preschool/kindergarten for your child.
 We take pride in the goals we have established for ourselves and the facility we have carefully prepared to assist us in this endeavor.
 We hope that your child will develop a love of learning that will enhance their education for the rest of their life.
 It is our intention to communicate with parents and work together to help your child in reaching their full potential.
 Please do not hesitate to contact us with a question, comment, or concern.
 By choosing the East Aurora Montessori School for your child, you are showing that you want the best for your child, and we are also committed to this goal.

 The mission of the East Aurora Montessori School is to provide a positive, nurturing environment for young children that fosters independence and self esteem, and provides a solid foundation for a life long love of learning.
 The East Aurora Montessori School will support the development of a responsible, culturally diverse community of individual learners and adhere to the Montessori philosophy and method.

 A Montessori education not only prepares children for the rigors of academic requirements, but also gives them the critical thinking skills, and independent learning techniques that prepare them for life.
 Children are given the opportunity to recognize their importance in the global picture and creatively explore ways to contribute to society.

 Last year EA Montessori sponsored Alex’s Lemonade Stand to raise money for childhood cancer research.
 The children created posters and ideas for local advertising, took turns making and serving lemonade, and proudly delivered their collected donations.